 First, you’re not going to jail over this.
 But, it can cost you a lot of money and lead to a significant disruption in your life and your new business and potentially get it shut down.

-The employer can file for an “injunction” in court against you.
-An “injunction” is a court order that prohibits you from continuing to do something.
-If the employer can show a court that you are probably violating the non-compete, a court can order you (through a “temporary restraining order” – TRO – and a “temporary injunction”) to stop operating your new business while the case plays out.
+The employer can file in court for what’s called an “injunction.”
+An “injunction” is a court order that could prohibit you from continuing your new business activities or competitive employment.
+If the employer can show a court that you are probably violating the non-compete, a court can order you (through a “temporary restraining order” – TRO – for 14-28 days, then through a “temporary injunction” through the remainder of the court case) to stop operating your new business.
 And then the employer can win an award of money against you and also get the non-compete extended as a result of the lawsuit.
 They may also be able to make you reimburse them for their attorney fees for having to go to court over this.
 And – you will have to hire your own employment attorney to defend yourself, win or lose.
 This all equals a lot of money.
-The moral of the story is that if you know your new business plan will likely violate a non-compete, talk to a board-certified employee rights lawyer first.
-An ounce of prevention can be worth more than pounds of cure.
+The moral of the story is that if you know that your new business plan may violate a non-compete agreement, talk to a board-certified employee rights lawyer first.
+An ounce of prevention can be worth many pounds of cure.

-If you need assistance with reviewing a non-compete or trade secret agreement, or fighting an employer coming after you because of one, call the O’Brien Law Firm NOW at (512) 410-1960 and have the receptionist set you up for a free 15-minute consultation with an employee rights attorney, or set up a FREE phone consultation though this online scheduling form, or fill out the form below so that we can get to know you and your situation.
+If you need assistance with reviewing a non-compete or trade secret agreement, or fighting an employer coming after you because of one, call the O’Brien Law Firm NOW at (512) 410-1960 for a free confidential case review, or fill out the form below so that we can get to know you and determine how we might be able to help you promptly.
 Your information is confidential and the form submission goes directly to attorney Kerry O’Brien for his review.